 - Calvin will establish and resource a unified web/social media communications team that ensures strategic and timely web communication efforts.

-- Develop and implement a strategically aligned campus master plan that prepares fully for key college needs and their long-term sustainability requirements.
+- Develop and implement a strategically aligned campus master plan that prepares fully for key university needs and their long-term sustainability requirements.

 - The needs to be considered include (but are not limited to): -more suitable spaces for present business programming and the Calvin Center for Innovation in Business -unified space for the social sciences -space for visual arts programs -a new campus commons -new or renovated learning space in or adjacent to the present library -new or renovated learning spaces in various locations that facilitate interaction and synergy within and across departmental and program faculty, staff, and students -learning space renovations and additions that anticipate future programmatic demand and facilitate a variety of quality pedagogical practices, and -outdoor athletic facilities for intramural and intercollegiate sports.